Getu22/CSG/README.md

-For bugs or questions, you can reach me over Discord at: https://discord.gg/ysgdkwp3GH
+To report bugs or if you have questions, you can reach me over m< Discord at: https://discord.gg/ysgdkwp3GH

 Discordname: Getu|ADMIN